laharrari/Lumpia-World/README.md

 # Notes:

-    - I created a seperate CSS file for the animated menu button just because there was so much to it, I wanted to decompose it.
-    Same with for the contact form and slideshow CSS components.

     - Tried my best to decompose code and keep things organized, but admittedly the CSS files are a bit messy.

     - A majority of the challenges I faced were CSS related where I would have trouble formatting certain components in a particular way.
-    Thankfully, I was able to over come most these challenges, but one that persisted is, if you are on the desktop view of the site.
-If click on "Menu" or "Contact" on the navigation bar, when you go to those pages the navigation bar and footer components shift just slightly to the right.
-It is driving me insane and I am not quite sure what is causing that.
-My current hunch is becuase I am using two separate CSS files for "Menu" and "Contact", perhaps theres a line making a difference in those files, but I plan on investigating.

     - Tested mobile view on Google Chrome using F12 and the top left "Toggle device toolbar".
-I used my phone as well.
+I used my phone as well (iPhone 7 Plus).

 For the sake of the assessment I chose not to host on a custom domain.
 However, if I were too: